 The more Diego told me about the work and the process that led him to create the work, the more enamoured I became with it.
 And soon I found myself imagining the vast potential that sound could have within this sculpture.
 I shared my initial wild ideas with Diego and he responded in kind, and what began as an initial consultation (on the logistics of using various speakers within the plinth) soon bloomed into a collaboration to create a hybrid photo-sound-sculpture.

 This is the Private View / Performance version of the sound installation - combing all sonic elements as one playable file

 Just as the sculpture visually plays with the glossy and reflective features of ice and confuses them with the greenish and clear transparency of the glass, I too wanted the sound element to blur the sonic qualities of ice and glass.
 As such, I began by collecting sounds of both glass and ice.
 I sampled glass being hit, glass smashing, glass being crushed under weight, glass being filled by water, etc. I also sampled the sounds of ice cubes being dropped, and crushed, walked on, clinking in glasses, ice being chipped and ice cracking in water, etc. These samples formed the foundation of the piece.

 The photograph that sits underneath the glass slates is that of a frozen lake.
 Curiously, when a large body of water is frozen, impacts on the surface end up creating a strange acoustic phenomenon.
 As the ice takes impacts, or it cracks, a sound is created; similar to that of a science-fiction laser beam or raygun being fired.
 This sound, something alien and unnatural from something natural seemed to be a perfect example of what the piece itself represented.
-And so being June 2017 in London, not a frozen lake near me, I sourced this particular sound from the internet.
+And so being June 2017 in London, not a frozen lake near me, I sourced this particular sound from field recordings online.